We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 As stated, we know that it is important for our new workers to feel part of Devon’s children’s social work teams and to understand our vision, direction, and purpose.
 With this in mind, we will:

-- Produce an electronic induction pack (internal only) which sets out our vision and helps new workers to orientate themselves.
+- Produce an electronic induction pack which sets out our vision and helps new workers to orientate themselves.
 This contains links to required policy and practice information as well as useful tips and pointers.

 - Implement new induction meetings that will enable new starters to meet key colleagues (such as our Chief Officer, Head of Service and Senior Management representatives) within three months of starting work with Devon,